Hannahllmm/8-Week-SQL-Challenge/Case Study #3: Foodie-Fi/Solution.md

 ### Putting this together

-Finally we need to union these tables together and record the correct payment details.
+Finally, we need to union these tables together and record the correct payment details.
 This is a long query but breaking it down like we have above helps to understand what is going on.

 ```sql
     WITH lead_plans AS (